manikandaraj-T-N/Text-Editor/README.md

 If you encounter any issues or bugs with the project, please report them on the project's issue tracker.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).

 ### Acknowledgements
 This project was inspired by the FreeCodeCamp Responsive Web Design Certification.